How to Play Step by Step

 The goal is simple:

-get rid of all your dominoes before anyone else or finish with the lowest total score.
+- Get rid of all your dominoes before anyone else, or

-If you’re new to dominoes in general, you may want to start with the basic Dominoes Rules page before diving into this variant.
+If you’re new to dominoes overall, it helps to start with the general Dominoes Rules before diving into this variant.

 What You Need to Play